Ipaglaban Mo: The Movie: Qualified Seduction: Case No. 23450

-Rape (Case No. 538842)
+Rape: Case No. 538832

 Gilda Cuevas is a high school teacher who is currently engaged to Daniel, a manager of a rural bank.
 However, when she left her workplace, she was followed by her ex-lover, Alan Delos Santos.

-On December 18, 1990, Alan had an accident when he got hit by a tricycle.
+On December 18, 1990, Alan had an accident when he was hit by a tricycle.
 Gilda decided to help him and went to a restaurant.
-While away, Alam secretly poured a drug on her drink.
+While away, Alam secretly poured a drug into her drink.
 On the same night, while Gilda was unconscious due to the effects of the drug poured into her drink by Alan, he raped her.
 She decided to file a case against Alan with the help of Gilda's lawyer friend Lilia.
-As a result of the rape, she became pregnant and she admitted to her husband about it.
+As a result of the rape, she became pregnant, and she admitted to her husband about it.
 The case took a year until Gilda gave birth.
-Despite being a result of a rape, Daniel treated the child as his own.
+Despite being a result of rape, Daniel treated the child as his own.

-When Alan learned that Gilda gave birth, he begged to let him see the child and he will give him financial support.
-But, Gilda refused to let him see the child.
+When Alan learned that Gilda had given birth, he begged to let him see the child, and he would give him financial support.
+However, Gilda refused to let him see the child.
 Daniel came and told him not to meddle with his wife.
-The two enraged in a fist fight.
+The two got enraged in a fist fight.
 Gilda decided to meet with Alan secretly.
 He asked to let him see his child and withdraw the case against him.
-When Alan took the witness stand, Lilia showed to him a foil wrapper of the drug that he used to put Gilda unconscious.
-Alan said that he bought aspirin, because of a headache as a result of the accident.
+When Alan took the witness stand, Lilia showed him a foil wrapper of the drug that he used to put Gilda unconscious.
+Alan said that he bought aspirin because of a headache as a result of the accident.
 She told him that the drug is not being sold over-the-counter and she also said someone saw him at a drugstore.
-Lilia also showed the prescription of the drug.
-When asked if he loves Gilda and answered yes, Lilia doesn't believe him, and told him that if he really loves her, he will not let Gilda marry Daniel.
-And when she asked if Alan put drugs on Gilda's drink, he admitted it.
+Lilia also showed the prescription for the drug.
+When asked if he loves Gilda and answered yes, but Lilia doesn't believe him and told him that if he really loves her, he will not let Gilda marry Daniel.
+And when she asked if Alan put drugs in Gilda's drink, he admitted it.
 He said that he did it out of anger, and told the court that he's a more deserving man than Daniel.

 Alan Delos Santos, who pleaded not guilty to the accusations of the crime of rape filed by Gilda, was found guilty by the court.
 He was sentenced to imprisonment.
 The court also denied Alan's motion to recognize him as the father of Gilda's son.
 After the case, Gilda and Daniel decided to leave.

 Five years later, Gilda visited Alan in prison.
-She then introduced her son to him and forgives him.
+She then introduced her son to him and forgave him.
 They left the prison with Daniel as a happy family.